aduffy70/Protocols/RAD-seq_protocol.md

 ## PCR on ligated fragments

-Prepare a master mix of 120% needed volume (or optionally, two master mixes for two plates to reduce stochastic pcr variations):
+Prepare a master mix of 120% needed volume in a 5mL tube (or optionally, two master mixes for two plates to reduce stochastic pcr variations):

 In each reaction:
-  * 2uL ligated DNA
   * 18uL PCR Master Mix
+  * 2uL ligated DNA (multipipetter works)

 20 ul reaction, in PCR machine: 98C for 30 sec, 30 cycles of: 98C for 20sec, 60C for 30sec, 72C for 40sec, final extension at 72C for 10 min.

 If two plates, pool the two PCR products for each sample into one.

 Quantify the DNA with Qubit.
+Recent results average ~12.5ng/uL

 ## Pooling equal concentrations of each sample DNA

+Take AMP beads and DEPC water out of the fridge now so they have hours to warm to room temperature for the fragment size selection step.
+Let them warm while pooling samples.

 We want 100 ng of DNA per sample.
-Pool volume corresponding to 100 ng from each well (usually 3-7ul).
+Pool volume corresponding to 100 ng from each well (usually ~8uL) into a 1.5mL tube.
 Lower concentration PCR products can be attempted at risk of reduced reads.

 ## Fragment size selection

 AMP beads are used to keep fragments of 350 bp long, see the protocol for library prep from Illumina.

 2 steps: remove larger fragments with diluted beads, then remove small fragments with undiluted beads; it works by changing the ratio of the beads to DNA.
-For convenience, add water to the pooled sample to have 500 ul total volume of pooled DNAs for size selection (or equivalent of whole 100).
+For convenience, add water to the pooled sample to have 700 ul total volume of pooled DNAs for size selection (or equivalent of whole 100).

 Beads need to be in room temperature, and be vortexed all the time, they settle fast.

 ### Step1

-Divide your pooled DNA library into 100 ul batches in 1.5ml Eppendorf tubes (you’ll have 4-5).
+Divide your pooled DNA library into 100 ul batches in 1.5ml Eppendorf tubes (you’ll have ~7).

 For 350 bp insert size selection, prepare diluted beads solution: 109.25 ul beads + 74.75 ul DEPC water for each 100ul tube (546.25 ul beads + 375.75 ul H2O for 5 tubes).
 Vortex solution for 5 sec to distribute evenly.